 It’s important to know that boudoir clients are made up of all types of women.
 I’ve photographed moms, nurses, hairdressers, college professors, etc. Actually, most of my clients tend to be shy and apprehensive to show off their body, it is something they don’t usually do.

 Over the years, the “definition” of boudoir has evolved from different classifications.
 As I mentioned above, today, boudoir is seen more as high-end, like Elle or L’Officiel Magazine.
 But back in the 1920’s, it was mainly illegal to have nudity in images.
-But photographers, like Albert Author Allen, created the finest images of boudoir, which focused mostly on larger women and elaborate backgrounds.
+But photographers, like Albert Arthur Allen, created the finest images of boudoir, which focused mostly on larger women and elaborate backgrounds.
 Then in the 1940’s it was all about the pin-up models.
-During this time it was more desirable to have curvy women, the lack of shape wasn’t popular or appealing during that time.
+It was more desirable to have curvy women, the lack of shape wasn’t popular or appealing during that time.

 Marisa Leigh makes a great point, “In a world that often shows only the thinnest and “most perfect” …on TV, in movies and in magazines, boudoir photography stands out for its celebration of real women’s bodies.
 It represents real women at their most vulnerable and their most confident, which is incredibly empowering.”
 I know this blog post won’t single-handedly change most people’s misconception of boudoir photography, but it is a start.
 Every woman should take an opportunity to put their best physical assets on display, feel sexy, classy, and push their comfort zone–within reason, of course.
 Remember: it is entirely up to the client what they want to wear and who will see their photos.